MoonHighway/learning-graphql/README.md

 This will create the following Docker containers:
 + `graphql-nextjs` - A simple [NextJS](https://nextjs.org) web application to work with our GraphQL API
     - By default, this project **WILL** hot reload changes made to this app in the Docker container.
+        + There is an issue where hot module loading may prematurely dispose of NextJS pages and cause unexpected behavior **IN DEVELOPMENT MODE ONLY**.
-If you DO NOT WANT hot reloading, make sure the following commands are updated for the `graphql-nextjs` service in the `./docker-compose.yml` file:
+        + If you **DO NOT WANT** hot reloading, make sure the following commands are updated for the `graphql-nextjs` service in the `./docker-compose.yml` file:
     ```sh
     # If you want to take advantage of hot reloading in NextJS:
     # command: ./node_modules/.bin/next